McCaffertyp/Bible-Bot/README.md

 # Bible-Bot
-Custom Discord bot for (mainly) Christians, but anyone can use it.
+Custom Discord bot for interacting with the Bible.

+Currently need to add the DISCORD_TOKEN=`token` in the .env file for it to work, but can't have my Discord bot token be public.